eliotn/p1xt-guide-implementation/thingsILearned.md

 When inputting a custom string for an object parameter you have to create the object and use brackets, as the variable name will be interpreted as a string.
 My first instinct is to use print statements instead of a debugger.
+You can use telnet to make http requests. get / HTTP/1.1
+Host: example.com
+Be sure to revert to saved when you have cloud 9 saved.
+I lost some progress :( Of course committing more often would have saved me. also make sure you put the static folder in the right directory.
+Oops.

 ## 6/27/2017
 Good managers will support prioritization and that projects are hard to scope.